phink

 Overview of Phink

 Phink is a blazing-fast⚡, property-based, coverage-guided fuzzer for ink! smart contracts.
-It enables developers to embed inviolable properties into their smart contract testing workflows, equipping them with automatic tools to detect vulnerabilities and ensure contract reliability before deployment.
+It lets developers embed inviolable properties into smart contract testing workflows, equipping teams with automatic tools to detect vulnerabilities and ensure contract reliability before deployment.

 Phink requires developers to define properties directly within ink! smart contracts.
-By prefixing functions with phink, such as fn phink_assert_abc_always_true(), developers create properties that act as assertions.
-During testing, these properties are checked against every input (a set of ink! messages).
-If a property’s assertion fails, it triggers a panic, signaling that an invariant has been broken.
+By prefixing functions with phink, such as fn phink_assert_abc_always_true(), you create properties that act as assertions.
+During testing, the fuzzer checks these properties against every input, which is a set of ink! messages.
+If a property’s assertion fails, this triggers a panic.
+An invariant has been broken!
 This method ensures thorough validation of contract logic and behavior.

 In order to become coverage-guided, Phink needs to instrument the ink! smart contract.
-Although currently adding feedback on each line executed, Phink is designed to evolve, eventually monitoring coverage across new edges and code branches.
 Feedback is transmitted to the pallet_contract via the debug_message.
+Although the fuzzer currently adds feedback on each line executed, Phink is designed to evolve.
+It will eventually monitor coverage across new edges and code branches.

-• Automatically generating and testing a diverse range of inputs
+1. Automatically generate and test a diverse range of inputs

-This extensive testing identifies bugs and potential vulnerabilities in the development cycle, enabling developers to address issues before deployment.
+This extensive testing identifies bugs and potential flaws early in the development cycle, empowering teams to fix vulnerabilities before deployment and deliver safer applications.

 Installation